- Log in to post comments

-Strong projects share specific traits that up the learning ante, assure student engagement and may even extend the learning outside the classroom.
+Strong projects share specific traits that up the learning ante, ensure student engagement and may even extend the learning outside the classroom.

 When selecting PBL projects, look for activities that aren't overly scripted and that allow you and your students to maneuver as needed once the project is underway.
 Review project guidelines to ensure they allow for both up-front thinking and room to respond to questions.
 Seek out projects that include opportunities to adapt in the moment.
 And, since time is your biggest resource, be sure to select a project that you feel is the very best use of students' time.

-Last week, we asked our social media followers to share their favorite PBL projects.
+ISTE asked social media followers to share their favorite PBL projects.
 Here are some of their best, in no particular order:

 This historical geography project has high school students create video tourism commercials for 17th century North American colonies based on research into their leadership, religion, economy, climate and culture.
 Students use persuasive writing techniques they learned in language arts to develop their scripts and then create their commercials in iMovie.
 They upload their final videos to the teacher's YouTube channel and watch them all at a viewing party.

 2. Learning business basics through video game design